The Prime Minister was asked—

 I thank my right hon.
 Friend for his reply.
 Three things that would encourage investment in northern Lincolnshire and boost the local economy are free port status for the Humber ports, improved access to those ports by upgrading the A15 between Lincoln and the A180, and improved east-west rail freight connections.
 Will my right hon.
 Friend confirm his support for those proposals?

 I can indeed confirm support for those proposals.
 I well remember meeting my hon.
 Friend and his constituents in a corridor in Portcullis House, and they raised with me the issue of the railway crossing at Suggitt’s Lane.
 I assure my hon.
-Friend that Suggitt’s Lane is never far from my thoughts and that, in addition to the other pledges I have made today, I have undertakings from the Department of Transport that it will seek to find a solution and a safe means for pedestrians to cross that railway line.
+Friend that Suggitt’s Lane is never far from my thoughts and that, in addition to the other pledges I have made today, I have undertakings from the Department for Transport that it will seek to find a solution and a safe means for pedestrians to cross that railway line.

 The loss of life that we have learned about this morning in Essex—39 people taken from this earth—should distress us all, and we need to dwell on the fact that it happened in the United Kingdom: people put themselves in such situations in the search of a better life.
 We must not just brush it off as an incident.
 We have to learn the lessons of why it happened.
 Our thoughts and prayers must be with everyone, including those from the emergency services who have had to experience this most shocking sight this morning.
 We need more than just warm words and that being the end of it.
 As a humanity, we must learn from this terrible, terrible tragedy.